mlibrary/about-amherst/src/content/conferences/2022-12-01-modern-language-association-january-5-8-2023.md

 ---
 templateKey: conference
-title: "Society for Cinema and Media Studies: March 14-17, 2024"
+title: "Association of University Presses Annual Conference: June 11-13, 2024"
-summary: ACP to exhibit at this year's SCMS in Boston
+summary: ACP to present at this year's AUP
 date: 2022-12-01T19:08:56.010Z
 ---
-ACP will be have a table at this year's SCMS.
-If you have a project that might be a fit for us, don't hesitate to reach out for a meeting, either before or after the conference.
+ACP will be attending--and presenting!--at this year's AUP Conference in Montreal.
+If you also planning to attend and would like to meet up for some open access, digital publishing chat please don't hesitate to reach out.